-If you are expecting a big exposé on the administration, I’m sorry to disappoint you, I don’t really know much about whether Putin was instrumental in electing the new Prez, or if glasnost has been replaced by Chernobyl packets, but what I do know is that there are a lot of people with .ru domains that have nothing better to do than to send mountains of spam comments to this very blog.
+If you are expecting a big exposé on the last administration, I’m sorry to disappoint you, I don’t really know much about whether Putin was instrumental in electing the previous Prez, or if glasnost has been replaced by Chernobyl packets, but what I do know is that there are a lot of people with .ru domains that have nothing better to do than to send mountains of spam comments to this very blog.

 A flood of these comments, numbering into the dozens per day, have been appearing and require manual filtering, which is time consuming and annoying, to say the least.
 A quick Google search on this topic assures me that I am not the lone victim, but rather this is a problem that pervades blog admins more or less universally.
 And yes, there are effective countermeasures that minimize the annoyance, but that doesn’t change the fact that this is an epidemic.
 You may ask, “What’s the purpose?” and as I understand it, many (some) amateur blogs allow un-moderated comments, which allows the bot or hacker to publish links on a bona-fide blog in the context of their meaningless crap, which point to product ads, porn sites, or entrapment sites, to name a few.
 Even moderated comments need careful editing to remove the embedded links, if they somehow actually get published.
 Keep reading for some actual examples….